Vargodl/DVwords-WeekenStrung/README.md

 ___
 June 7

 Although "the heaventree of stars (are) hung with humid nightblue fruit," (JJUlysses), the east coast sky is socked in with products of combustion from the Canadian wildfires.
 I wonder if, in the world correction/protecting/reacting ttself, the smoke clouds are blocking the sun a bit (it has been cooler these last few days...in other words in some ways righting a wrong.
+Global warming countered (in part) by resultant wildfires which emit a 'shield' of smoke.

 "Dream big.
 Start small.
 But most of all, start." - Simon Sinek